 With composting, you can turn a big part of that organic waste into natural fertilizer.
 Your plants will be happy and you’ll also protect the environment.

-When the trash normally breaks down in the landfill, it releases methane, which is a heavy-duty greenhouse gas that is considered to massively contribute to the climate change.
+When the trash normally breaks down in the landfill, it releases methane, which is a heavy-duty greenhouse gas that is considered to massively contribute to climate change.

 If the wastes decompose in the presence of oxygen (as it’s the case of composting), this process does not produce this harmful gas.